srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-security-center-for-iot.md

 ## Lab Scenario

 Contoso has built all their solutions with security in mind.
 However, they want to see how they can better get a unified view of security across all of their on-premises and cloud workloads, including their Azure IoT solutions.
-Plus, when onboarding new devices, we want to apply security policies across workloads (Leaf devices, Microsoft Edge devices, IoT Hub) to ensure compliance with security standards and improved security posture.
+Plus, when onboarding new devices, the company wants to apply security policies across workloads (Leaf devices, Microsoft Edge devices, IoT Hub) to ensure compliance with security standards and improved security posture.

 Contoso is adding a brand new assembly line outfitted with new IoT devices to help with the increasing shipping and packing demands for new orders.
-You want to ensure that any new devices are secured and also want to be able to see security recommendations to continue improving your solution's security in your full end-to-end IoT solution.
+You want to ensure that any new devices are secured, and you also want to be able to see security recommendations that could help you to continue improving your solution's security (considering the full end-to-end IoT solution).
 You will start investigating using Azure IoT Center for IoT for your solution.

-Contoso is also installing new connected Thermostats to be able to monitor temperature across different cheese caves.
+Contoso is also installing new connected Thermostats that will improve the ability to monitor and control temperature across different cheese caves.
 As part of Contoso's security requirements, you will create a custom alert to monitor whether the Thermostats exceed expected telemetry transmission frequency.

 ## In This Lab

-We will be enabling the Azure Security Center for IoT to be able to see securely in our end to end IoT solutions.
-Tasks include:
+In this lab, you will complete the following activities:

 * Verify Lab Prerequisites
 * Create a new IoT Hub